 Entry Requirements for the MSc in Environmental Entrepreneurship

 MSc: Normally a First or Upper Second-class Honours degree from a UK University (or equivalent Overseas qualification) in any discipline.
 This course welcomes applicants from all subject backgrounds: arts, social sciences, humanities, engineering, agriculture, law, science and business.

 Although normally at least 2:1 is required, lower degree classifications might be considered if there is strength elsewhere (e.g. relevant work experience, excellent final project/dissertation, very strong academic letter of reference).

-In all cases, for candidates whose first language is not English, minimum standards of written and spoken English are an IELTS minimum overall band score of 6.5 (no individual test score below 5.5) or TOEFL iBT minimum total score 90-95 (minimum scores of 21 in Listening and Writing, 22 in Reading and 23 in Speaking).
+In all cases, for candidates whose first language is not English, minimum standards of written and spoken English are an IELTS minimum overall band score of 6.5 (no individual test score below 5.5).
 Applicants with slightly lower scores have the opportunity to attend the University's Pre-Sessional English classes to bring them up to the required level.